sajjadalijokhio/AlarmClockTkinter/README.md

 # AlarmClockTkinter

-# Overview
+Acknowledgments
-This is a simple alarm clock application built using Python's Tkinter library.
+This project was created as an educational example and demonstration, during my internship at SYNC INTERN'S, of using the Tkinter library to build a simple Alarm Clock.
 The application allows users to set an alarm time in a 24-hour format and notifies them with a message when the set time is reached.

 # Features
 - Set Alarm: Users can enter the desired alarm time using the 24-hour format.